gcatanese/udacityCapstoneProject/README.md

 ***If the database needed to be accessed by 100+ people.*** the data warehouse would rely on Redshift scalability capabilities and possibly look at the Concurrency Scaling feature (outside the scope of this course)

-#Step 5: Complete Project Write Up
-What's the goal?
-What queries will you want to run?
-How would Spark or Airflow be incorporated?
-Why did you choose the model you chose?
-Clearly state the rationale for the choice of tools and technologies for the project.
-Document the steps of the process.
-Propose how often the data should be updated and why.
-Post your write-up and final data model in a GitHub repo.
-Include a description of how you would approach the problem differently under the following scenarios:
-If the data was increased by 100x.
-If the pipelines were run on a daily basis by 7am.
-If the database needed to be accessed by 100+ people.